Optimism: Optimalism

-Philosophical optimalism, as defined by Nicholas Rescher, holds that this universe exists because it is better than the alternatives.
+As defined by Nicholas Rescher, philosophical optimalism holds that this universe exists because it is better than the alternatives.
 While this philosophy does not exclude the possibility of a deity, it also does not require one, and is compatible with atheism.
 Rescher explained that the concept can stand on its own feet, arguing that there is no necessity to seeing optimalism realization as divinely instituted because it is a naturalistic theory in principle.

 Psychological optimalism, as defined by the positive psychologist Tal Ben-Shahar, means willingness to accept failure while remaining confident that success will follow, a positive attitude he contrasts with negative perfectionism.
 Perfectionism can be defined as a persistent compulsive drive toward unattainable goals and valuation based solely in terms of accomplishment.
 Perfectionists reject the realities and constraints of human ability.
-They cannot accept failures, delaying any ambitious and productive behavior in fear of failure again.
+They cannot accept failures, delaying any ambitious and productive behavior in fear of failing again.
 This neuroticism can even lead to clinical depression and low productivity.
 As an alternative to negative perfectionism, Ben-Shahar suggests the adoption of optimalism.
-Optimalism allows for failure in pursuit of a goal, and expects that while the trend of activity is towards the positive, it is not necessary to always succeed while striving towards goals.
-This basis in reality prevents the optimalist from being overwhelmed in the face of failure.
+Optimalism allows for failure in pursuit of a goal, and expects that while the trend of activity is towards the positive, it is not necessary always to succeed while striving towards goals.
+This basis in reality, prevents the optimalist from being overwhelmed in the face of failure.

-Optimalists accept failures and also learn from them, which encourages further pursuit of achievement.
-Dr. Tal Ben-Shahar believes that Optimalists and Perfectionists show distinct different motives.
-Optimalists tend to have more intrinsic, inward desires, with a motivation to learn, while perfectionists are highly motivated by a need to consistently prove themselves worthy.
+Optimalists accept failures and learn from them, encouraging further pursuit of achievement.
+Ben-Shahar believes that optimalists and perfectionists show distinct motives.
+Optimalists tend to have more intrinsic, inward desires, with a motivation to learn, while perfectionists are highly motivated by a need to prove themselves worthy consistently.

-Optimalism has also been classified into two: product optimalism and process optimalism.
-The former is described as an outlook that looks to provide the realization of the best possible result while the latter looks for a maximization of the chances of achieving the best possible result.
-Others classify it either as full-scale, one that implies determinism, or weak determinism, which claims that we have the best laws and initial conditions.
-Some sources also distinguish the concept from optimism since it does not focus on how things are going well but on how things are going as well as possible.
+Two additional facets of optimalism have been described: product optimalism and process optimalism.
+The former is described as an outlook that seeks to realize the best possible result, while the latter seeks maximization of the chances of achieving the best possible result.

+Some sources also distinguish the concept from optimism since it does not focus on how things are going well but on whether things are going as well as possible.